tznind/Wanderer/Cookbook.md

 This will cover creating a laser pistol.
 For this recipe we are going to need entries in 4 files.

-- An injury system (for laser burns).
-Create `./InjurySystems/Lasers.yaml`
+- An injury system (for laser burns):

 ```yaml
 Identifier: 3bfc44ce-28ba-4fa8-951a-f97ec6dddf0f